rlgerma/react-firebase-template/README.md

 ## Instructions

-You will need to create a Firebase account (allow sign in with email/password in authentication) & setup Firestore (create "users" collection) prior to these steps.
-[Visit Firebase]("https://console.firebase.google.com/)
+You will need to create a Firebase account (allow sign in with email/password in authentication) & setup Firestore (create "users" collection) prior to these steps. [https://console.firebase.google.com/]

 1. `yarn`